The Wellbeing Service is part of Student Services.

 No one can ‘make’ you use our service.
 Our service is based on self-referral and student autonomy.
 You can choose to stop using our services at any time.

 Our services are free of charge and are confidential (see confidentiality policy) to all enrolled students.
-We are part of the Student Services Department but access to our service is separate in order to protect confidentiality.
+We are part of Inclusive Student Support Services but access to our service is separate in order to protect confidentiality.

 We have male and female staff available.

 Whatever service we offer, our contact with students is based on respect for choice and individuality.
 We do not judge or stigmatise.